qwiklabs-04/horizon-sdv/docs/workloads/android/tests/cts_execution.md

 ### `CTS_TESTPLAN`

+Mandatory.

 This defines the CTS test plan that will be run.
 Default is: `cts-system-virtual` which is only available in Android 15 and 16.

-Android 14 users should pick a test plan that is compatible with their version of Cuttlefish.
+Android 14 users should pick a test plan that is compatible with their version of Cuttlefish, e.g `cts-virtual-device-stable`.

-Note: `cts-virtual-device-stable` was the previous default and takes less time than `cts-system-virtual`.

 ### `CTS_MODULE`

 Optional.

-This defines the CTS test module that will be run.
-Default is: `CtsDeqpTestCases` but if field is left empty, all CTS test modules will be run.
+This defines the CTS test module that will be run, e.g. Android 14 `CtsHostsideNumberBlockingTestCases`, Android 15 and later, `CtsDeqpTestCases` but if field is left empty, all CTS test modules will be run.
-Note: `CtsHostsideNumberBlockingTestCases` is the previous default simply because it was quick.

 ### `CTS_RETRY_STRATEGY`